Tarptent Cloudburst 2

 Ease of Setup: very easy.
 I can set it up in less than 3 minutes from the bag. with two short polls, and three stakes minutes are between you and shelter.

 Price Paid: $260

 What a great shelter.
-I have spent many a wonderful night sleeping in the Sierra Nevada mountains over the last 4 years in this tent.
-I got it to be a luxury shelter for 1 (but it sleeps 2 very comfortably as a two person tent should) but still not load down my pack.
+I have spent many a wonderful night sleeping in the Sierra Nevada mountains over the last four years in this tent.
+I got it to be a luxury shelter for 1 (but it sleeps two very comfortably as a two-person tent should) but still not load down my pack.
 In both roles it has far exceed my expectations.

 If you are a serious ultralight type, this tent is…

 Ease of Setup: Very, very easy to set up.